 Find a Secure ATM

 Always choose an ATM in a well-lit area, preferably at a bank branch or a busy public location.
 Avoid isolated ATMs, especially during odd hours.
-Before you start, quickly check the ATM for any suspicious devices attached to the card slot or keypad, although this is less relevant for cardless transactions, it’s a good general security habit.
+Before you start, quickly check the ATM for any suspicious devices attached to the card slot or keypad, although this is less relevant for cardless transactions, it is a good general security habit.

 Ensure the ATM screen is functioning correctly and clearly displays the UPI withdrawal option.
 A secure environment contributes significantly to a safe transaction.
+Most major banks like SBI, HDFC Bank, ICICI Bank, Axis Bank, PNB, Kotak Mahindra Bank, and Bank of Baroda offer these services at their ATMs.

 Follow Instructions Carefully

 When at the ATM, read every instruction on the screen methodically.
 Select ‘UPI Cash Withdrawal’, enter the amount accurately, and then wait for the QR code to appear.
-Do not rush any part of this process.

 Step 1: Locate an ATM that supports UPI Cardless Cash Withdrawal and select this option on the screen.